hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 Vagrant can optionally use the Ruby Resolv library in place of the libc resolver.
 This can be disabled setting this environment variable.

+## `VAGRANT_POWERSHELL_VERSION_DETECTION_TIMEOUT`

+Vagrant will use a default timeout when checking for the installed version of PowerShell.
+Occasionally the default can be too low and Vagrant will report being unable to detect the installed version of PowerShell.
+This environment variable can be used to extend the timeout used during PowerShell version detection.